SanthoshBabuMR/know-the-day.md/README.md

 # 26 Jan
-- Celebrates the date on which the Constitution of India came into effect on 26, January 1950, replacing the Government of India Act (1935) as the governing document of India and thus, turning the nation into a newly formed republic.
+- Marks the date on which the **Constitution of India came into effect on 26, January 1950**, replacing the British colonial Government of India Act (1935) as the country's governing text and thus, turning the nation into a newly formed republic.
+- January 26 was the chosen date since it was on this day in 1929 that the Indian National Congress issued the Declaration of Indian Independence (Purna Swaraj), opposing the British Regime's Dominion status.
+- On August 15, 1947, India achieved independence.
+A committee was created a few days later, on August 29, to draft a permanent constitution for independent India.
+- Dr BR Ambedkar was made chairman of the committee, widely considered to be the architect of the Constitution of India.
+- On November 4, 1947, the committee drafted the constitution and submitted it to the Constituent Assembly.
+- The Assembly met in numerous sessions for nearly two years before finally adopting the Constitution.
+- On January 24, 1950, the 308 members of the Assembly signed two handwritten versions of the agreement -- one in Hindi and one in English -- after much deliberation and a few changes.
+- The constitution came into effect two days later, on January 26, 1950.
+Dr Rajendra Prasad began his first tenure as President of the Indian Union on that day.
+- **The Constitution establishes fundamental rights that should be enjoyed by all citizens of this country, regardless of their political beliefs.
+It also establishes some fundamental duties for all citizens of the country to abide by.**
+- Constitution of India
+  - The Constitution of India is the supreme law in India .
+  - A Constitution is a set of rules and regulations guiding the administration of a country.
+  - The constitution of India is the framework for political principles, procedures and powers of the government.
+  - It is also the longest constitution in the world with 395 articles and 12 schedules.
+  - Originally it consisted of 395 Articles arranged under 22 Parts and 8 Schedules.
+Today after many amendments, it has 470 Articles and 12 schedules and 25 parts (According to 2021).
+The constitution was written on 26 November 1949, and was made the center of law on 26 January 1950.
+  - The Constitution of India provides its citizens with six fundamental rights.
+    - Right to Equality,
+    - Right to Freedom
+    - Right against Exploitation,
+    - Right to Freedom of Religion
+    - Cultural and Educational Rights,
+    - Right to Constitutional Remedies,